Frequently Asked Questions:

 May I observe a training session?

 If you are unsure about whether to sign up, we would much rather that you participate in a session – that’s really the best way to get a feel for what it’s like.
-The fee for this is commensurate to the hourly tuition.
-When you decide to join the program you can apply 100% of the payment of the trial session fee towards your tuition.
+We offer an open house before the start of each quarter which includes a sample class.
+Please contact us if you would like to attend our next open house session.

 Will I be ‘certified’ on completion of the training?